-How to Include Your Coursework in Your Resume
+How to Include Relevant Coursework On Your Resume

 Craft a Resume That Focuses on Student Coursework

-When creating a resume, consider adding a section called “Relevant Coursework.”
+When creating a resume, you can add a section titled “Relevant Coursework."
 In it, include the courses directly related to the position you are applying for.
-For example, if you are applying for work as a paralegal, list any classes you took related to law or politics.
+For example, if you're applying for work as a paralegal, list any classes you took related to law or politics.

-Similarly, if you have completed any research projects related to your future career, list these.
-If you are applying for a job that involves conducting research, list any extensive research projects you worked on.
+Similarly, if you have completed any research projects related to your future career, list these too.
+If you're applying for a job that involves conducting research, list any extensive research projects you worked on.

 Other Experience to Include

-If you participated in any sports or clubs where you developed skills relevant to the job you’re applying for, include these.
-You could include a section on your resume called “Extracurricular Activities,” or you might highlight activities in a broader section called “Relevant Experience.”
+If you participated in any sports or clubs where you developed skills relevant to the job you’re applying for, include these too.
+You could, for example, include a section in your resume titled “Extracurricular Activities,” or you might highlight activities in a broader section titled “Relevant Experience.”

 Volunteer work is a relevant experience.
-Even if you did not get paid for this work, volunteer experiences can make terrific additions to your resume.
-For example, if you are applying for a job as a teacher’s assistant, describe your volunteer tutor experience.
+Even if you didn't get paid for this work, volunteer experiences can make terrific additions to your resume.
+For example, if you're applying for a job as a teacher’s assistant, describe your volunteer tutor experience.